-The WJTI is the trail blazing community tennis initiative run by The All England Club.
-It is a unique scheme which broadens the base at grassroots level through its school visits and offers players the chance to develop their skills and enjoy the game in the sessions held at the Club.
-Who knows, the next British Wimbledon Champion may be found here!
+The WJTI is the trail-blazing community tennis initiative run by The All England Club.
+The WJTI coaches, led by AELTC Head Pro Dan Bloxham, visit schools in Merton and Wandsworth, introducing them to tennis and offering players the chance to develop their skills and enjoy the game in the sessions held at the Club.

-To date over 100,000 children have enjoyed their first experience of tennis with the WJTI with 2,500 children receiving scholarships for free tennis sessions at The All England Club.
-The Initiative has attracted much praise and attention as it succeeds in all areas from playground to performance.
+To date over 150,000 children have enjoyed their first experience of tennis with the WJTI, with 4,000 children receiving scholarships for free tennis sessions at The All England Clube.

 How can I join the WJTI?